-For more information about the syntax for granting calculations, see the online MaxL Language Reference.
+For more information about the syntax for granting calculations, see the online MaxL Language Reference in your DOCS directory.

 Setting Minimum Permissions for Applications and Databases

 To set a global or minimum level of permission that all users can have (or not have) on an application or database, use alter application or alter database statements.
 For example,